Conditions in detention facilities

 Conditions in border facilities

-Border facilities have been visited and monitored by the Spanish Ombudsperson, also in its capacity as National Prevention Mechanism against Torture.
+Border facilities are periodically visited and monitored by the Spanish Ombudsperson, also in his capacity as National Prevention Mechanism against Torture.

 [1] Real Decreto 162/2014, de 14 de marzo, por el que se aprueba el reglamento de funcionamiento y régimen interior de los centros de internamiento de extranjeros.